mstoffel-sag/c8yMQTT/README.md

 If not present the initialized variable is false and the registerDevice method can be used to fetch new credentials.

-To register your pi In Cumulocity -> Device Management create a new Device Registration using the serial of your PI.
+To autoregister your pi got to In Cumulocity -> Device Management create a new Device Registration using the serial of your PI.

+__pi.properties__

+the pi.properties file holds device specific parameters.
+To autoregister your device you need to provide the bootstrap_pwd this can be obtained via the cumulocity support.

 ### Agent Run
 Checkout the project.
 For testing just run: